 Legroom Fees?

-OK, Air Canada has been an important part of my life, but their new “Leg Room Tariff” is one step too far in my estimation.
-Over the years I have watched traveling in an airplane going from being an elegant thing, where civilized folks dressed well and were all civil with each other, to these days where I think it’s lucky that folks are wearing clean clothes (don’t get me started about the people who travel in sandals and then complain that the plane is too cold).
+The Air Canada “Leg Room Tariff” is one step too far, in my estimation.
+Over the years, I have watched travelling in an airplane going from being an elegant thing.
+Civilized folks dressed well and were all civil with each other.
+These days I think it’s lucky that folks are wearing clean clothes.
+Don’t get me started about the people who travel in sandals and then complain that the plane is too cold.

-As time has passed, we have gone from complimentary candies at the start of flights and on landing to help you with “popping ears”, to the point now where I would not be surprised to see pay toilets offered by an airline.
-Hidden costs abound in air travel these days, where they could just as easily offer a free flight to Toronto from Ottawa and still end up charging you over $150 in service fees (there is a landing fee, does that mean if I don’t pay it we don’t land?).
+As time has passed, we have gone lost complimentary candies at the start of flights and on landing to help you with “popping ears”.
+Wouldn’t be surprised to see pay toilets offered by an airline.
+Hidden costs abound in air travel these days.
+It is possible airlines could provide a free flight to Toronto from Ottawa and still end up charging you over $150 in service fees.
+Now there is a landing fee, does that mean if I don’t pay it we don’t land?.

-This new tariff for the seats in Economy that have a bit more leg room are now going to cost more is beyond gouging.
-Being someone who does not fit in airliner (unless I am in Business class or First Class) being able to sit in a seat that allows me not to have to fold myself in half to be able to fit was nice, but now I will not have access to these seats unless I am willing to pay for them, and the seats are “available”.
+This new tariff for the seats in the Economy that have a bit more legroom will cost more is beyond gouging.
+Being someone who does not fit in an airliner (unless I am in Business class or First Class), being able to sit in a seat that allows me not to fold myself in half to fit was excellent.
+Still, I will not have access to these seats unless I am willing to pay for them, and the seats are “available.”

-The fee will only be $14 for each leg of your trip, to sit in a bulk head seat or in one of the emergency exits, but it stinks in my estimation.
-So if someone who cannot open the emergency exit pays for the seat, and refuses to move people may die in an emergency situation?
+The fee will only be $14 for each leg of your trip, to sit in a bulkhead seat or one of the emergency exits, but it stinks, in my estimation.
+If someone who cannot open the emergency exit pays for the seat but refuses to move, people may die?
 Seems like a safety issue to me.

 Will you pay this fee?
-Me I don’t travel these days, so it is a non-relevant question for me right now, but for the frequent fliers out there are you going to pay?
-I single out Air Canada on this one, but I will bet other Airlines will add this fee quickly if Air Canada succeeds with this new fee.
+I don’t travel these days, so it is not a worry for me.
+For the frequent fliers out there, are you going to pay?
+I single out Air Canada on this one.
+I will bet other Airlines will add this fee quickly if Air Canada succeeds with this new fee.

 My problem with airlines is the unadvertised, yet non-optional fees.
 If I cannot buy a ticket to Vancouver for $99(+gst, since that’s how Canadians are used to assessing prices) then it should not be advertised as $99.